-A finance number is a six-digit number that the United States Postal Service (USPS) assigns to post offices and other postal facilities to support the collection of cost and statistical data.
+The finance number is a six-digit code assigned to the United States post offices and other postal facilities for collection of cost and statistical data.
 The first two digits of the finance number identify the state.
-The final four digits identify the post office or postal facility.
+The final four digits identify the USPS post office or postal facility.

 A single-character code that describes the type of mailbox or delivery.
-For example, the code can indicate if the address is in a high-rise building (H) or a post office box (P).
+For example, the code can indicate if the address is in a high-rise building (value H) or a post office box (value P).

-A one- to three-character numeric value that indicates the offset between the address time zone and Greenwich Mean Time.
-For example, the time zone code for Eastern Standard Time is -5.
+A one to three character-long numeric value that indicates the time difference of the address locality with GMT.
+For example, the TIME_ZONE_CODE for Eastern Standard Time is -5.

-A three-character code that identifies the time zone to which the address belongs.
-For example, EST identifies Eastern Standard Time.
+A three-character long code that identifies the time zone to which the address belongs.
+For example, EST for Eastern Standard Time localities.